-- A gift for naming a college, department, center, or program ordinarily should be: - o In the form of endowment, of which at least three-fourths is unrestricted for the benefit of that college, department, center, or program, and - The minimum be determined by the size, operating budget, national ranking, and visibility of the college, department, center, or program, as well as naming amounts of peer programs in the discipline. - Corporate or other organization names will generally not be used to name a university college, department, center, or program unless prior approval from the President.
+A gift for naming a college, department, center, or program ordinarily should be:

+- In the form of endowment, of which at least three-fourths is unrestricted for the benefit of that college, department, center, or program, and - The minimum to be determined by the size, operating budget, national ranking, and visibility of the college, department, center, or program, as well as naming amounts of peer programs in the discipline. - Corporate or other organization names should not generally be used to name a university college, department, center, or program.
+However, exceptions may be made with the approval of the President.

-B. Academic Positions & Student Support
+Academic Positions & Student Support

-- A gift for naming an endowed fund for an academic position should meet funding minimums and in general, cover the majority of the cost for that position.
-Academic Affairs should be consulted during draft and review of funding minimums and naming proposals concerning endowed professorship positions. - A gift for naming a student support fund must meet current funding minimums.
-For current fund minimums contact the Office of Advancement and Alumni Relations.
+- Gifts for naming endowed funds for an academic position should meet funding minimums and cover the majority of the cost for that position.
+Academic Affairs, the Office for Advancement and Alumni Relations, and the Office of the President must be consulted during draft and review of funding minimums and naming proposals concerning endowed professorship positions. - Gifts for naming endowed scholarships are approved by the Office for Advancement and Alumni Relations with consultation from the Office of the President.

-VII.
-Approval Procedures
+Approvals

-All naming proposals shall be reviewed by the Director for Advancement, in coordination with Academic Affairs when necessary (endowed professorships) who shall forward them to the President for review and recommendation.
-The President will seek advice and comment from key administrators and the faculty senate chair as necessary regarding those naming proposals that are related to the administrators' area of oversight.

-Upon recommendation of the President, the Board of Regents has final approval for all naming proposals of \$100,000 and above.

-Upon recommendation of the Director of Advancement, the President has final approval for all naming proposals of less than \$100,000 except for student support endowments, which the Director of Advancement has final approval.
+- All naming proposals shall be reviewed by the Director for Advancement, in coordination with the appropriate offices (e.g., Provost and Vice President of Academic Affairs) and be submitted to the President for review and approval.
+The President will seek advice and comment from key constituents (e.g., administrators, departments) as necessary regarding those naming proposals that are related to their areas. - Upon recommendation of the President, the Board of Regents has final approval for all naming proposals of \$250,000 and above. - Upon recommendation of the Director of Advancement, the President has final approval for all naming proposals of less than \$250,000. - The President, in concurrence with the Board of Regents, has final approval of any naming proposal that is inconsistent with any part of this Policy.

-VIII.
 Status of Contribution at the Time of Naming